 You will find all these objects around you in your day.
-Your Fitbit wrist band is monitoring your sleep, waking you up at desired time, tracks your activity.
+Your Fitbit wristband is monitoring your sleep, waking you up at the desired time, tracks your activity.
 When you go out for walking or jogging in the morning, your Nike shoes with built-in-sensor are collecting all the data and track your time, distance, pace & calories burned.

-All this humongous data is ideal candidate for Big data Analytics.
-Let us see how does 3 V’s of Big data comes into this scenario.
+All this humongous data is an ideal candidate for Bigdata Analytics.
+Let us see how does 3 V’s of Big data come into this scenario.
 All the data which is generated by these devices or things is voluminous or recurring at specific intervals.
 This streaming data is “always in motion” so there is a velocity.
 The variety is coming from all different sensors sending data.

 Today's tech-savvy consumers have the option to shop whenever and wherever they want, including on mobile devices.

-Retailers have lot of use of IoT & Big data.
-They can measure the real time customer traffic in & out of store with video cameras, current queue lengths, historical transaction data & footfall data to predict how many more checkouts to be opened.
+Retailers have a lot of use of IoT & Big data.
+They can measure the real-time customer traffic in & out of the store with video cameras, current queue lengths, historical transaction data & footfall data to predict how many more checkouts to be opened.
 This helps improve the customer experience.

 Utility companies have installed smart meters to monitor energy, water & gas consumption.

-Airbus A380 has sensors that monitor the wear and tear of the flight in real time which helps in preventive maintenance of parts before they fail and increase operational efficiency.
+Airbus A380 has sensors that monitor the wear and tear of the flight in real time which helps in the preventive maintenance of parts before they fail, reduce the warranty costs and increase operational efficiency.